As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Red rash as a result of a skin infection

 While some armpit rashes require veterinary care, mild cases can potentially be managed at home with a few simple interventions.
+While you wait for a vet appointment, you can try the following:

-1) Keep the area clean and dry: Clean the affected area with a gentle pet-safe cleanser and warm water, then pat it dry with a clean towel.
+Clean the affected area with a gentle pet-safe cleanser and warm water, then pat it dry with a clean towel.
 This can help to prevent bacteria and fungi from multiplying and making the rash worse.
 This can also reduce physical irritants like dirt, debris, plant material, or allergens on the surface of the skin.

-2) Apply a cool compress: After cleaning, apply a cool, damp cloth to the affected area.
+After cleaning, apply a cool, damp cloth to the affected area.

-3) Use a pet-safe anti-itch spray or cream: There are several over-the-counter anti-itch sprays and creams available for dogs that can help relieve itching and discomfort.
+There are several over-the-counter anti-itch sprays and creams available for dogs that can help relieve itching and discomfort.
 Choose a product that is specifically formulated for dogs and follow the instructions carefully.
 Because ingestion of these topical medications can be hazardous, monitor closely and apply a “cone” (e-collar, Elizabethan collar) or other protective device to keep your dog from reaching the area while being treated.

 Product Recommendation – spray: